 This Higher Certificate programme is designed to provide students with the prerequisites to pursue the WSQ Diploma in Food Services (Pastry and Baking).

 Developed under the brand new Skills Framework for Food Services, the WSQ Higher Certificate in Food Services (Pastry and Baking) is offered as an integrated programme encompassing skills from both Certificate and Higher Certificate levels.
 It is the first and second learning block to the Diploma qualification.

-Please send us an enquiry or email [email protected] to check with our friendly course consultants for course commencement dates in 2019.
+Please send us an enquiry via email to email@example.com to check with our friendly course consultants for upcoming intakes.

 Mode of Study

 The average teacher-to-student ratio is 1:40 for theory lessons and 1:20 for practical lessons.

 Theory and practical examinations, practical exercises, presentations, written assignments, projects and class participation.